Ifunaya/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that lists all local variables and environment variables, and functions Create a script that creates a new local variable Create a script that creates a new global variable
+Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program